-Since our partnership began in 2001, Marks & Spencer (M&S) has raised an amazing £20 million helping to make an incredible impact in finding the causes of breast cancer.
+Since our partnership began in 2001, Marks & Spencer (M&S) has raised an amazing £29 million, helping to fund breast cancer prevention research.

 How M&S supports breast cancer research

 In 2006, the M&S post-surgery range was launched making them the first store on the UK high street to design a range of lingerie specifically for women with breast cancer.
 The range was researched and designed in collaboration with our supporters who continue to feed into it today.
 M&S staff do not stop there; with fundraising in store and annual charity challenges, this partnership is our most successful to date.